oneeve8/kobble-data/content/tutorialnarrative3.md

 ***

-You learned in the Tutorial #2 how to share a channel or a track by tapping share, or by creating a follow me markdown document that you can share.
+You learned in the Tutorial #2 how to share a channel or a track by tapping share, or by creating a follow me Markdown document that you can share.

 When your recipient follows you,